 Hip dysplasia is a serious and often debilitating condition that affects certain larger dog breeds, including Labrador Retrievers, German Shepherds, Rottweilers, St. Bernards, and Golden Retrievers, among others.
 Recognizing the signs and initiating a treatment plan early on is crucial for your pet’s well-being.
 Learn more about this condition and how we can help at Kedron Veterinary Clinic.

-The Symptoms of Hip Dysplasia in Dogs
+Symptoms of Hip Dysplasia in Dogs: Recognizing the Signs

 - Decreased activity

-- Decreased ability to climb stairs or jump up
+- Difficulty climbing stairs or jumping up

-- Difficulty standing up in the morning
+- Struggles to stand up in the morning

 - Lameness in the hind legs

 - Hip pain and sensitivity